-Celiac disease is caused by a sensitivity to gluten.
+Celiac disease is caused by a sensitivity or allergy to gluten.
 This is a protein found in many grains such as wheat, barley, and rye.
 Celiac disease affects villi (tiny, fingerlike stalks) in the small bowel (intestine).
 Normally, the villi make it possible for the small bowel to absorb nutrients from the food you eat.
 But celiac disease damages the villi.
 As a result, you can’t absorb the nutrients you need, even if you eat plenty of food.
-Celiac disease is an autoimmune disease that can’t be cured.
-However, you can manage the disease by removing gluten from your diet.
+Celiac disease is an autoimmune disease.
+You can manage the disease by removing gluten from your diet.
 This relieves your symptoms.
 It also reverses the damage to your small bowel.
 Celiac disease is sometimes called celiac sprue.

-Celiac disease is likely genetic.
+Celiac disease may have a genetic component that has a trigger.
 This means it can be passed down in families.
 If your doctor thinks that you have celiac disease, he or she may advise that other members of your family be checked for it as well.

 The symptoms of celiac disease can vary for each person.
 Some people have no symptoms at all.
 If symptoms do occur, they can include:

 Diarrhea, constipation, or both

 Light colored, foul-smelling or fatty stool

 Abdominal swelling or bloating

 Bone or joint pain

 Mood changes, irritability, and depression